GOLF INSTRUCTION AND TRAINING COURSES

 One Camera Set-up

 Set the camera on a tri-pod about 15 to 20 feet from your ball location, depending on your lens and zoom setting.
-(DO NOT HAVE A FRIEND HOLD THE CAMERA.)
+(DO NOT HAVE A FRIEND HOLD THE CAMERA, IT NEEDS TO BE ON A TRIPOD)

-For right handed golfers, the ball and target line should be just to the right of the center of the view (just to the left of center for left handed golfers).
+For right handed golfers, the ball and target line should be just to the right of the center of the view (just to the left of center for left-handed golfers).
+Not at an angle, just frame the video so that the ball and target line are very slightly to the right of the center of the frame.

-Frame your video so that your pre-shot routine, your complete golf swing, and the ball flight, are all in the video.
+Size the video frame so that your pre-shot routine, your complete golf swing, and the ball flight, are all in the video.

-Place your camera in manual mode and set the frame rate at about 500 frames per second.
-The typical video fps at 30 or 60 fps may not be fast enough for a golf swing.
+Place your camera in the sports / action mode, or, if possible, set the frame rate at 100 frames per second or more.
+The typical video fps at 30 may not be fast enough for a golf swing.

 Have someone take a still picture or a medium close-up video of your grip and stance while you are at the address position.